How to: Assemble Items

 In the Item No. field, select the assembly item that you want to process.
 The field is filtered to show only items that are set up for assembly, which means that they have assembly BOMs assigned.

 In the Quantity field, enter how many units of the item that you want assembled.

 If one or more components are not available to fulfill the entered assembly item quantity on the defined due date, then the Assembly Availability window automatically opens to provide detailed information about how many assembly items can be assembled based on component availability.
-For more information, see How to: View the Availability of Items.
+For more information about this window, see Assembly Availability.
+You cannot change the contents of this window.
 When you close the window, the assembly order is created with availability alerts on the affected component lines.

 The assembly order lines are automatically filled with the contents of the assembly BOM and with line quantities according to the assembly order header.